pranav1414/Langchain_Deflection_Agent/README.md

 These are genuine observations from building on LangGraph and LangSmith as a first customer.

-LangGraph state typing is strict.
-Passing a regular Python dictionary where a TypedDict was expected caused silent failures that appeared as errors in unrelated nodes downstream.
-The error message did not point to the state definition.
-The fix is to always define state with TypedDict and use Optional for every field that is not filled at initialisation.
+LangGraph state typing - passing a plain dict where TypedDict was expected caused silent failures in unrelated downstream nodes.
+Fix: always use TypedDict with Optional for every non-required field.

-LangSmith environment variables must load before any LangChain import.
-If you call load_dotenv after importing LangChain the tracing silently fails with no error and no traces appear.
-The documentation mentions this but it is easy to miss.
-The fix is load_dotenv as the absolute first line in every entry point file.
+LangSmith tracing - load_dotenv must be called before any LangChain import or traces silently fail with no error message.

-ChromaDB n_results cannot exceed collection size.
-Querying with n_results=3 on a collection with 2 documents throws an error rather than returning what is available.
-There is no warning in the documentation.
-The fix is always using min(n_results, collection.count()) as the query parameter.
+ChromaDB n_results - querying with n_results greater than collection size throws an error instead of returning what exists.
+Fix: always use min(n_results, collection.count()).

-Gemini model availability is not clearly documented. gemini-1.5-flash and gemini-2.0-flash were both unavailable on my API key despite being listed in documentation.
-The error message said NOT_FOUND which was not helpful for debugging.
-The fix was programmatically listing available models using the google-generativeai SDK before attempting any API calls.
+Gemini model availability - gemini-1.5-flash and gemini-2.0-flash returned NOT_FOUND despite being documented as available.
+Fix: list available models programmatically before making API calls.

-LangGraph conditional edge return values are case sensitive and must exactly match the mapping dictionary keys.
-Returning a string that was slightly different from the dictionary key caused a KeyError with no message identifying which edge mapping was wrong.
-The fix is always defining the routing function return values and the mapping dictionary keys in the same place so they cannot drift apart.

-The sentence-transformers BertModel UNEXPECTED key warning appears on every run.
+LangGraph conditional edges  - return values are case sensitive and must exactly match the mapping dictionary keys.
+Mismatches throw a KeyError with no helpful message. sentence-transformers BertModel warning - UNEXPECTED key warning appears on every run.
 It is harmless but alarming on first encounter.
-The all-MiniLM-L6-v2 model includes a key that the current sentence-transformers version does not expect.
-It does not affect embedding quality or retrieval accuracy.

-KB coverage gaps surface as honest no-context responses rather than errors.
-When I first asked "What is LangGraph?" the agent correctly reported it lacked enough context to define it, but the response was unhelpful to a user who just needed a definition.
-The fix was adding a dedicated LangGraph overview article to the knowledge base.
-The lesson is that a KB needs both conceptual overview articles and feature-specific technical guides to cover the full spectrum of user questions.
-Eval results surface these gaps systematically.
+KB coverage gaps - missing conceptual overview articles surface as honest no-context responses rather than errors.
+Eval results are the right way to find these gaps systematically.

 ---